A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Background on the combinatorial models

-Note also that a reduced $\lambda$-chain $(\beta_1, \ldots, \beta_m)$ determines the corresponding reduced alcove path, so we can identify them as well.
+Note also that a reduced $\lambda$-chain $(\beta_1, \ldots, \beta_m)$ determines the corresponding reduced alcove path, and hence we can identify them as well.

-\begin{rema} {\rm An alcove path corresponds to the choice of a word for the affine Weyl group element sending $A_\circ$ to $A_{-\lambda}$ \cite[Lemma 5.3]{LP}.
-For $\lambda$ dominant, another equivalent definition of a reduced alcove path/$\lambda$-chain, based on a root interlacing condition which generalizes a similar condition characterizing reflection orderings, can be found in~\cite[Definition~4.1, Proposition~10.2]{LP1}.} \end{rema}
+\begin{rema} {\rm An alcove path corresponds to the choice of a word for an element of the affine Weyl group $\Waf^{\prime} \cong W \ltimes Q$ (corresponding to the Langlands dual $\mathfrak{g}^{\vee}$ of $\mathfrak{g}$)} sending $A_\circ$ to $A_{-\lambda}$ \cite[Lemma 5.3]{LP}.
+For $\lambda$ dominant, another equivalent definition of a reduced alcove path/$\lambda$-chain, based on a root interlacing condition which generalizes a similar condition characterizing reflection orders, can be found in~\cite[Definition~4.1, Proposition~10.2]{LP1}. \end{rema}

 When $\lambda$ is dominant, we have a special choice of a reduced $\lambda$-chain in~\cite[Section 4]{LP1}, which we now recall.

 \begin{prop}[\cite{LP1}] Given a total order $I=\{1<2<\dotsm<r\}$ on the set of Dynkin nodes, one may express a coroot $\beta^\vee=\sum_{i=1}^r c_i \alpha_i^\vee$ in the ${\mathbb Z}$-basis of simple coroots.
 Consider the total order on the set of $\lambda$-hyperplanes defined by the lexicographic order on their images in ${\mathbb Q}^{r+1}$ under the map